 In South Africa, International Day of Human Space Flight is often marked via educational and public outreach events that work towards raising awareness about the role of humans in space exploration.
 These events, organised by various institutions, include astronomy workshops, exhibitions, and interactive space-themed gatherings.
 The South African National Space Agency (SANSA) is often at the forefront of celebrating this day, featuring a number of educational programs catering to both young and older audiences.
 International Day of Human Space Flight is observed each year on April 12.

-Facts about International Day of Human Space Flight
+Top 7 Facts for 2026 International Day of Human Space Flight in South Africa

 In the News and Trending in South Africa for International Day of Human Space Flight